 Click on people's faces in the photo to tag them.

-Eggplant and bitter gourd sabji, rice, chana dal with bottle gourd and garden zucchini, turmeric pickle, coconut chutney, mixed fruit chutney.
+and sabji, rice, with bottle gourd and garden zucchini, turmeric pickle, coconut chutney, mixed fruit chutney.

+Eggplant Sabji with Bitter Melon is a recipe combining two vegetables revered in Ayurveda for their anti-diabetic properties.
 Eggplants, also known as brinjal or aubergine, are valuable in reducing cholesterol.
-Eggplant is said in Ayurveda to be very beneficial in diabetes.
-Here is a recipe combining two vegetables revered in Ayurveda for their anti-diabetic properties.
-Bitter gourds are available at Indian and Japanese grocery stores.
+Eggplant is also said in Ayurvedic texts to be very beneficial in diabetes.
+Bitter melons, also called bitter gourds are also famed for their benefit in lowering blood sugar.
+They are available at Indian and Asian grocery stores.

 - 1lb bitter gourds

 - 1 medium tomato, chopped

 - 1 inch piece fresh ginger, finely chopped

 - 1/2 tsp fenugreek seeds